axltxl/hecatomb/README.md

 were used.
 It's released under the terms of the GPL version 2.
 See the LICENSE file for further information.

+###Priorities at this time
+* Good layout/organization of the code, that includes 2-space indentation and better header layout
+* CMake build automation integration

+###Priorities at future
+* Better cross-architecture integer support

+###Wishlist
+* PhysicsFS backend
+* GLEW backend for dealing with OpenGL context and extensions on refreshera

 ##1.
 Installation on (Free|Open)BSD and Linux

 Note: If you're using Debian Linux or a derived distribution like Ubuntu, you